ReFlex+ Supercharger Boost Control Wiring and Software Setup

 Once we have that curve, save and close that map and open the "BoostPID - Target Gear Multiplier" to make changes additional boost target changes based off gear position.

 Now with this Gear table we can modify the boost level in lower gears.
 As one might expect we can have higher boost in a higher gear at the same MPH as the final torque is reduced by the higher gear.
-For this vehicle setting the value to 90% for both first and second gears worked quite well, allowing full throttle accelerations in all gears with minimal traction issues.
+For this vehicle setting the value to 90% for both first and second gears worked quite well.
+This allowed full throttle accelerations in all gears with minimal traction issues.

 Leave a comment